Here are some of the schools of thought when it comes to filling up your fuel tank versus keeping it at half full.

 According to The Conversation, an online publication that provides academic and research community news and views, filling your car tank to only half full twice, as opposed to filling it to completely full once, will get you further in terms of mileage.
 According to a study it sites by Ricardo Inc, it estimated that you can drive about 3.5km further in a 60L engine car with a fuel efficiency of 8L/100, utilising petrol of 720g/L density with a 2% loss of fuel efficiency for every 43.5kg.

 Other schools of thought however find that the difference in savings is too small to make a difference.
 There’s also the matter that filling your car until half tank or at even smaller increments also means more trips to the petrol station, eating away at what you may have stood to save.

 Other popular advice says that if you prefer a full tank, you should ensure that the petrol is filled only until “first click” or autostop.
 This refers to the point at which the petrol pump detects that your tank has reached capacity.
 This is for reasons such as avoiding the additional fuel filled past the first click from evaporating more quickly.
 However, the rate at which it might for some is arguable.

 What is important is that you take your car for regular services, and check your tyre pressure and wheel alignment to ensure a safe journey.

 CRUISE TO YOUR DESTINATION WITH AN RCS STORE CARD

-So, whether it’s a full or half tank you prefer, use your RCS Store Card to fill up at selected Engen garages.
+So, whether it’s a full or half tank you prefer, use your RCS Store Card to fill up at selected Engen and Shell stations countrywide.
 You’ll get up to 55 days interest-free and access to cash when you need it.
 Don’t have an RCS Store Card?
 Apply today.